Sanglorian/orcus/Orcus Rulebook - current.md

 ### General terms
 **Ancestry:** Ancestries are the racial, cultural and other origins of characters.
 Only racial ancestries are presented in Orcus so far.
+**Epic path:** Each player character chooses an epic path at level 21, which gives new powers and features through to level 30.
 **Kit:** A kit is an set of powers and features chosen at first level, and providing another facet of a character beyond their ancestry and class.
+**Prestige path:** Each player character chooses an epic path at level 21, which gives new powers and features through to level 30.
 **Tags:** Descriptive words or phrases attached to powers, monsters and other game components.

 **Long rest:** A rest that takes six hours to complete.
 Daily powers that have been expended are usable again after a long rest, and characters heal to maximum HP and have their recoveries restored to maximum.